charleskcoffie-a11y/Ministry-Manager/README.md

 alter table ideas enable row level security;
 create policy "Public access" on ideas for all using (true);

+alter table uploaded_documents enable row level security;
+create policy "Public access" on uploaded_documents for all using (true) with check (true);
 ```

 ## 2. Environment Variables